England to remain 'really positive' under Buttler

 "Through availability in the schedule and a few injuries there's going to be chances for players to put their hand up, which is exciting because that develops the strength of the squad."

-India Test players Virat Kohli, Shreyas Iyer, Rishabh Pant, Jasprit Bumrah and Ravindra Jadeja will be available from the second T20 onwards, while captain Rohit Sharma could return after Covid-19 meant he missed the Edgbaston Test.
+India Test players Virat Kohli, Shreyas Iyer, Rishabh Pant, Jasprit Bumrah and Ravindra Jadeja will be available from the second T20 onwards, while captain Rohit Sharma is set to return after Covid-19 meant he missed the Edgbaston Test.

 Buttler said he is expecting a "really tough challenge" from India as there is "so much strength in depth and talent" in their squad.